qiskit-community/ml-qem/docs/paper/paper.md

 # Summary

-BlackWater is an open-source machine learning library designed to address the challenges of solving quantum computing problems.
-By integrating cutting-edge machine learning techniques with the intricacies of quantum computing, BlackWater provides a comprehensive set of tools for researchers and practitioners in the field.
+ML-QEM is an open-source machine learning library designed to address the challenges of solving quantum computing problems.
+By integrating cutting-edge machine learning techniques with the intricacies of quantum computing, ML-QEM provides a comprehensive set of tools for researchers and practitioners in the field.
 This library enables the application of classical machine learning algorithms to quantum computing, bridging the gap between the two domains and accelerating the development of